Lame (kitchen tool)

-A lame (/læm, leim/, from French lame, inherited from Latin lāmina, meaning blade) is a double-sided blade that is used to slash the tops of bread loaves in baking.
+A lame (/læm, leim/, from French lame, derived from Latin lāmina, meaning blade) is a double-sided blade that is used to slash the tops of bread loaves before baking.
 A lame is used to score (also called slashing or docking) bread just before the bread is placed in the oven.
-Often the blade's cutting edge will be slightly concave-shaped, which allows users to cut flaps (called shag) considerably thinner than would be possible with a traditional straight razor.
+Often the blade's cutting edge will be slightly concave, which allows users to cut flaps (called shag) considerably thinner than would be possible with a straight razor.

-A slash on the loaf's surface allows the dough to properly expand in the oven without tearing the skin or crust and also allows moisture to escape from the loaf.
-It also releases some of the gas, mainly carbon dioxide, that is trapped inside the dough.
-Proper scoring also allows the baker to control exactly where the loaf will open or bloom.
-This significantly improves the appearance of baked breads.
-Scoring, finally, creates varieties in forms and appearance.
-It brings out the bread baker's artistic talent, allowing a unique signature.
+A slash on the loaf's surface allows the dough to expand in the oven without tearing the skin or crust while also allowing moisture to escape from the loaf.
+Scoring releases some of the gas, mainly carbon dioxide, that is trapped inside the dough.
+Scoring also allows the baker to control where the loaf will open or bloom, which improves the appearance of baked breads.
+Scoring also creates varieties of form and appearance, so brings out the bread baker's artistic talent, allowing a unique signature.